Chart Color Schemes

 The employment landscape in Blacktown (North) - Marayong shows performance that lags behind national averages across key labour market indicators

-Employment growth in the area over the past year is estimated at 6.7%.
 As of June 2025, 11,510 residents are employed, with an unemployment rate of 5.4%, which is 1.2% higher than Greater Sydney's rate of 4.2%.
-Workforce participation in Blacktown North Marayong is 56.6%, lower than Greater Sydney's 60.0%.
+Workforce participation in the area was 56.6%, compared to Greater Sydney's 60.0%.
 Key industries include health care & social assistance, retail trade, and transport, postal & warehousing.
+The area has a strong specialization in transport, postal & warehousing, with an employment share of 1.9 times the regional level.

-The area specializes particularly in transport, postal & warehousing, with an employment share of 1.9 times the regional level.
-However, professional & technical services are under-represented, with only 7.0% compared to Greater Sydney's 11.5%.
-Employment opportunities locally may be limited as indicated by Census data on working population vs resident population.
-From June 2024 to June 2025, employment levels increased by 6.7%, and labour force grew by 6.5%, resulting in a slight decrease in unemployment rate of 0.1 percentage points.
-Conversely, Greater Sydney saw employment rise by 2.6%, labour force grow by 2.9%, and unemployment increase by 0.3 percentage points.
-In NSW as of Sep-25, employment contracted by 0.41% (losing 19,270 jobs), with an unemployment rate of 4.3%.
-National forecasts from Jobs and Skills Australia project national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Blacktown North Marayong's employment mix suggests local growth of approximately 6.5%% over five years and 13.6% over ten years, based on simple weighting extrapolation for illustrative purposes only.
+However, professional & technical services are under-represented, at 7.0% compared to Greater Sydney's 11.5%.
+Employment levels increased by 6.7% and labour force grew by 6.5% in the year to June 2025, leading to a fall in unemployment of 0.1 percentage points.
+In contrast, Greater Sydney saw employment rise by 2.6%, labour force grow by 2.9%, and unemployment increase by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Blacktown North - Marayong's employment mix suggests local growth of approximately 6.5% over five years and 13.6% over ten years.

 Frequently Asked Questions - Employment